 As a child and teenager it was common for everyone to be in bed and asleep and me to be in bed or in my room but awake.
 I wouldn’t feel tired so I would watch TV in my bedroom.
 I remember frequently watching films and TV programmes late into the night until the TV channels would go to the no service screen (who is old enough here to remember when it would get late at night and programmes would stop showing!).
 Fortunately there used to be the Open University and educational programmes on shortly after this.
 As a young child and teenager I used to like watching these programmes, initially I couldn’t understand why they were being shown so late at night.
 I thought nearly everyone is asleep and missing these programmes, if they put them on at a better time, like replaced the soaps and sports programmes etc with these programmes people would love it because these teach you so much.
 I thought if people knew that they were missing these programmes they would be so upset that all they have available to watch is soaps and sports programmes and other programmes which teach very little.
 I now realise that I am probably in the minority of people who would rather watch these programmes, but for years I thought everyone would rather watch these programmes than what is normally on evening TV.

 Just because I didn’t feel tired and so went to bed late didn’t mean I woke up late.
-Most of my childhood and teenage years I woke up early like most other children, watching morning children’s cartoons from 6am on most days.
+Most of my childhood and teenage years I woke up early like most other children, watching morning children’s cartoons from 6am on most days as a child and being up by 7am daily as a teenager.
 The only exception to this was when I was about 17.
 When I was 17 I still didn’t feel tired at night and so would still go to bed at perhaps 2am-4am, but I went through a short phase of perhaps a few months where I struggled to get up at about 5am-6am.
 At the time I had started working in a holiday camp.
 My shift was often 7am-11pm six days per week.
 I would set off from home at about 6:30am to make the 25 minute 8 mile cycle ride to work and would make the same journey home at the end of the day.
 I would set my alarm for about 5:30am but went through a stage where I often found I would turn the alarm off and then end up waking up about 7am and realising I was already late for work, so I would rush out of the door and cycle to work ending up about 45 minutes late and then getting in trouble for this.
 I had no excuse other than “I woke up late”.

 My solution to this which worked when I remembered it was to place my alarm across the other side of the room so that I would have to walk across the room to turn it off and would hopefully by then be awake enough not to just fall straight back asleep.